fionaEyoung/intro-to-github/github-workshop/introductions-2024-session-1.md

 Group 15 (case study name):

-Group 16 (Arduino):
+Group 16 (Case study 2): Arduino
-Open source
+1. Open source
-Easy to use and enables people to share ideas about what they are producing.
+2. Easy to use and enables people to share ideas about what they are producing.
 Being open source, also allows multiple people to work on one project to improve it at a faster rate.
-It is hosted on GitHub.
+3. It is hosted on GitHub.

 Group 17 (linux):
 open source